 We all loved those Valentine’s Day cards growing up (right?), so we don’t have to ditch them completely.
 Instead, we can make our own!
 It’s a great way to sneak in some quality portraits of the kids as well.

 The Set Up

-I set up a little seamless white backdrop in our living room.
-You don’t need an expensive Backdrop Stand for this (although they are nice to have!)
-I just used a little masking tape to secure a small roll of paper to the mantle of my fireplace and, voilà!
+Set up a little seamless white backdrop in your living room.
+You don’t need an expensive backdrop stand for this (although they are nice to have!)
+For the shoot below, we used a little masking tape to secure a small roll of paper to the mantle of the fireplace and, voilà!
 Instant backdrop.

-I have a large window on camera left and used a small LED Video Light inside a Westcott 43 inch Apollo Orb light modifier as a fill light.
-A reflector or off camera flash would also work.
-These were shot using a Canon 85mm f/1.8 lens on my Canon 5D Mark III.
-I literally spent no more than 10 minutes with each kid and we had a fun time goofing around with all the little props and toys.
+We had a large window on camera left and used a small LED Video Light inside a Westcott 43 inch Apollo Orb light modifier as a fill light.
+A reflector or off-camera flash would also work.
+These were shot using a Canon 85mm f/1.8 lens on a Canon 5D Mark III.
+We spent no more than 10 minutes with each kid and we had a fun time goofing around with all the little props and toys.

-After our mini photo shoot, I imported the photos into Adobe Lightroom and applied the Standard Color preset from the SLR Lounge Lightroom Presets System.
-Then, I opened my favorites in Photoshop and added text.
-I had to extend the background on a few, which is easy to do with the plain white background.
-I’ll have these printed as 4×6 prints and let the kids stuff them into colored A6 Envelopes after signing the back.
-Maybe I’ll include candy.
+After our mini photo shoot, we imported the photos into Adobe Lightroom and applied the Standard Color preset from the SLR Lounge Lightroom Presets System, similar in style to the Modern Pack from Visual Flow.
+Then, we opened our favorite shots in Photoshop and added text.
+We had to extend the background on a few, which is easy to do with the plain white background.
+You can set these up as 4×6 prints and let the kids stuff these DYI Valentine’s Day photoshoot cards into colored A6 Envelopes after signing the back.
+Maybe include a bit of candy for old times sake.
 Maybe not…

 Valentine, You’re a Doll!